jacobhenningsson95/SynMfg_Code/README.md

 1. Go to [Flickr 8k Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k/).
 2. Download all image files.
 3. Put all images into `data/Texture_Images`.

 ### Download PBR textures
 1. Run `blenderproc download cc_textures data/PBR_Textures`.
 It downloads textures from cc0textures.com.
+Note: To use specific material textures like metal, create a new folder named data/Metal_Textures and place only the metal textures from the cc_textures data there.

 ## Configuration file